-Ensure that information about any assignment process is not omitted and presented upfront.
+Ensure that information about any commitment, about fees, and about the free HMRC service, is not omitted and is presented clearly to consumers.

-- Case Study: The ASA investigated a Google ad for a tax repayment agent headed "Married Tax Relief Checker - Tax Preparation Service Online".
+- Case Study: The ASA investigated a Google ad for a tax repayment agent headed "Married Tax Relief Checker - Tax Preparation Service Online Check How much you can claim.
+Find out for Free.
+Claim up to £1200".
 The landing page of the advertiser's website stated "ARE YOU MARRIED OR IN A CIVIL PARTNERSHIP?
 You may have paid TOO MUCH tax.
-Claim a TAX REFUND - up to £1220!" and contained a link to "Check Now". - o Information about the assignment process was omitted from the Google ad. - Although information about the assignment process, including the fees associated, which in this case would be deducted as a percentage of the total refunded amount, was stated in the website terms and conditions, the ASA ruled that this was not sufficiently prominent given the significance of such information
+Claim a TAX REFUND - up to £1220!" and contained a link to "Check Now", with small print further down the page giving a "FEE EXPLANATION If your claim is successful we will deduct a fee of 36% inclusive of VAT subject to a minimum charge of £30 inc VAT". - The ads failed adequately to distinguish between eligibility to make a claim and the amount potentially recoverable if a claim were made. - Although information about the fees, which in this case would be deducted as a percentage of the total refunded amount, was stated in the website terms and conditions, the ASA ruled that this was not sufficiently prominent given the significance of such information. - Information about an assignment process (which would transfer ownership of the benefit of a claim to the agent, a process now banned by legislation) was omitted from the Google ad, and only included in the terms and conditions on the website. - No information was provided about the existence of the free HMRC service.

-Advice - The commitments associated with an assignment should be made clear in an ad and presented in a prominent position.
+Advice - The commitments into which the consumer will enter with the agent should be made clear in an ad and presented in a prominent position.